salarmotevalli/mvc/README.md

 }
 ```

-3. and then register them on controller/GraphqlController ...
+3. And then register them on controller/GraphqlController ...

 ```php
     /**